Frank3TheTank3/Yii2_Musterfirma/README.md

-**Yii2 Asignment README**
+***Yii2 Asignment README***

 **Coder**
-Name: Francis Nicholls
+-Name: Francis Nicholls

 **Requirements**
-Windows: XAMPP
+-Windows: XAMPP
-Linux: PHP 8.1 + Apache Server + MySQL + phpmyadmin
+-Linux: PHP 8.1 + Apache Server + MySQL + phpmyadmin

 **Technologies/Plugins**
-Yii2 framework / Owl carousel widget
+-Yii2 framework / Owl carousel widget

 **How to use**
-Open the project folder 'yii2_musterfirma' with VS Code or another editor.
+-Open the project folder 'yii2_musterfirma' with VS Code or another editor.

-Open a terminal and navigate to the project folder.
+-Open a terminal and navigate to the project folder.

-Enter 'php  yii migrate/fresh' to seed the database.
+-Enter 'php  yii migrate/fresh' to seed the database.

-Add to XAMPP htdocs and start the apache server
+-Add to XAMPP htdocs and start the apache server

 **Features**